 $mediaUrl = $this ->_storeManager-> getStore()->getBaseUrl(\Magento\Framework\UrlInterface::URL_TYPE_MEDIA);

-As you know, order management in Magento 2 is quite a demanding process.
+As you know, is quite a demanding process.
 It calls for full attention to the details and the ability to make quick decisions.
 Especially when it comes to customer-related information.

-Just like getting a current customer, you should know how to get customer data by customer ID in Magento.
+Just like , you should know how to get customer data by customer ID in Magento.
 And this is exactly what you'll learn today.

 There are a few methods to use, so we'll look at each of them in detail.